-Because development in young children does not proceed in discrete domains but overlaps, the infant and toddler curriculum must be holistic, encompassing all areas of development.
-In order to effectively implement curriculum, staff must have a sound knowledge of infant and toddler development and recognize that the curriculum is intended to be used as a dynamic resource.
-The curriculum should unfold in response to the gifts each parent/child dyad contributes.
+Because development in young children does not proceed in discrete domains but overlaps, the curriculum must be holistic, encompassing all areas of development.
+In order to effectively implement curriculum, staff must have a sound knowledge of early childhood development and recognize that the curriculum is intended to be used as a dynamic resource.
+The curriculum should unfold in response to the developmental needs of each child in the program.

 - II.B.1.
 A balance of all developmental areas: cognitive, communication, physical, social, and emotional is demonstrated in all activities and service provision. - II.B.2.
-An integrated and individualized program is offered for children in the context of their families. - II.B.3.
+An integrated and individualized program is offered for children in the context of their families and community. - II.B.3.
 Multiple theoretical perspectives are considered, and developmentally appropriate practices are implemented. - II.B.4.
 A variety of high quality, developmentally appropriate activities and materials are utilized in a safe and supportive environment. - II.B.5.
 An emergent literacy focus is observable in the activities, materials, and environment planned for the child.